 Acupuncture is a treatment technique used within physiotherapy as part of the management of pain and inflammation.
+It is a service offered at selected locations – please check the clinic page for details or check with the office on 01234 339147.

 What is acupuncture?